-Additionally, Lightstep supports a rapidly growing library of Terraform modules to provide out-of-the-box visibility for many common platforms and services.
-These modules can accelerate initial setup and onboarding onto Lightstep Observability and help improve your existing observability practices by providing standardized dashboards.
+Additionally, Cloud Observability supports a rapidly growing library of Terraform modules to provide out-of-the-box visibility for many common platforms and services.
+These modules can accelerate initial setup and onboarding onto Cloud Observability and help improve your existing observability practices by providing standardized dashboards.

 This topic covers: